International Baccalaureate Diploma

 The IB Diploma offers students a broad range of learning skills and subject areas, providing a truly international curriculum that is taught in more than 4,700 IB World Schools worldwide.
 It is designed to be a pre-university course, with research and self-directed learning a key focus.
 University tracking suggests that IB Diploma students are very well prepared for university and tend to flourish.

 In the IB Diploma, the following are essential courses: a first language, a second language, a humanities subject, a science subject and Mathematics.
 A creative arts subject is optional.
 The Diploma course also requires students to complete the core components of Theory of Knowledge (TOK) and to undertake the Creativity, Activity and Service (CAS) course, where they contribute to the greater community, and also complete an Extended Essay of 4000 words.

 How does the IB Diploma curriculum work?

 The IB Diploma programme runs across two full years with no division between work undertaken in Years 11 and 12.
 All content covered in both Years 11 and 12 is examinable.

-Students who choose to embark on the IB Diploma Programme complete six subjects, an Extended Essay, Theory of Knowledge and Creativity, Activity and Service.
+To be eligible for the award of the Diploma, all candidates must complete six subjects, an Extended Essay, Theory of Knowledge, and Creativity, Activity and Service.
 Students choose one subject from Groups 1 to 5.
 The sixth subject comes from either Group 2, 3, 4 or 6.

-- Group 1: (Studies in Language and Literature): Language A: Literature and Literature and Language (English)
+- Group 1: (Studies in Language and Literature): Literature (SL and HL), and Literature and Language (SL and HL)